- Found Davao City a hostile environment

 Police Captain Hazel Tuazon, spokesperson for the Davao City Police Office, emphasized that, although there are no confirmed threats in the city, their monitoring is ongoing in coordination with partner agencies.

 “We remain vigilant.
 Let us remain cautious, regardless of whether there is a threat.
 Security augmentation in the city remains the same.
 If the Akrams are still here, rest assured we will coordinate with other agencies to arrest them,” Tuazon said.
+This statement however raised eyebrows since the elder Akram was shot dead at the scene of the incident while his son is already in custody of Australian authorities.

 The authorities continue to urge the public to report any suspicious activities as part of Davao’s community-based security program.
 “Maintaining peace and order is a shared responsibility.”